upr-fvx/universal-pokemon-randomizer-fvx/README.md

 The **Universal Pokemon Randomizer FVX** (**F**ox + **V**oliol + z**X**) is a continuation of the [Universal Pokemon Randomizer](https://github.com/Dabomstew/universal-pokemon-randomizer) by Dabomstew.
 It was born of a merge of branches by [foxoftheasterisk](https://github.com/foxoftheasterisk) and [voliol](https://github.com/voliol/universal-pokemon-randomizer), both based on Ajarmar's [UPR ZX](https://github.com/Ajarmar/universal-pokemon-randomizer-zx).

 Compared to ZX, FVX adds a number of features; from upgrades to Trainer and wild Pokémon randomization, to Pokémon Palette randomization and Custom Player Graphics.
-For a full list of new features, see [the wiki](https://github.com/upr-fvx/universal-pokemon-randomizer-fvx/wiki).
+For a full list of new features, see [this wiki page](https://github.com/upr-fvx/universal-pokemon-randomizer-fvx/wiki/New-Feature-Summary).

 True to its ancestry in ZX, it supports all vanilla core series Pokémon games from Generation 1-7 except Let's Go, Pikachu!/Eevee!; in other words, it supports all core series games for the GameBoy, GameBoy Color, GameBoy Advance, Nintendo DS, and Nintendo 3DS.